prabhat1707/EasyWayLocation/README.md

 ````

-## Update Get Address Detail's of location.
+## Update Get Address Details of location.
-- if you want address from current location then you need to pass key and context.
+- if you want an address from the current location then you need to pass key and context.
-- why I want key here if android already provide Geocoder because in some cases or in some devices geo coder not work well and                                                          	throws Exception, so in that case i use google geocode api for fetcth address.
+- why I want key here if android already provides Geocoder because in some cases or some devices geocoder not work well and throws Exception, so in that case, I use google geocode API for fetch address.
-- For this you need to implement Callback ,  LocationData.AddressCallBack
+- For this, you need to implement Callback, LocationData.AddressCallBack

 ````
 GetLocationDetail getLocationDetail = new GetLocationDetail(callback = this, context = this);